sangminwoo/sangminwoo.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: What does not kill me makes me stronger - Friedrich Wilhelm Nietzsche
+subtitle: What doesn't destroy me makes me only stronger
 ---

-Welcome to my blog.
+### Welcome to my blog!
 I thrive on creative challenges and enjoy building strong relationships along the way.
+Explore my history below, and contact me directly to learn more.

-- 2013 ~ 2019(expected): Kyungpook National University, Daegu, Republic of Korea
+- 2013 ~ 2019(expected): **Kyungpook National University**, Daegu, Republic of Korea
-  * Major : Electronics Engineering
+  * Major in **Electronics Engineering**
-  * Minor : Computer Science and Engineering
+  * Minor in **Computer Science and Engineering**
-- Field of Interests : Deep Learning, Computer Vision
+- Field of Interests : **Deep Learning, Computer Vision**

+### PEACE
+I'm a **Peace**ful Person
+- P stands for Passionate
+- E stands for Energetic
+- A stands for Adventurous
+- C stands for Collaborative
+- E stands for Embracing

-### Personal History - Where I lived?
+### Where I lived?
 #### March 1995 - 1999 : Los Angeles, USA
 In march of 1995, I was born in Los Angeles and raised by Korean parents.